ABOUT THE OFFICE AND JANET HOLLEY

 - Partnered with the Department of Health to issue Florida birth certificates to customers requiring this documentation to complete their driver licenses and identification cards.

-- Partnered with the Department of Agriculture to process concealed weapon and firearm license applications (early 2016).
+- Partnered with the Department of Agriculture to accept concealed weapon and firearm license applications (early 2016).

 Janet Holley and her tax collector team support many local and statewide charities, including: